Ideal duration: 2-4 days

 Planning a Trip?
 Ask Your Question

-Formerly the seat of the Lanna Kingdom and regarded as the northern capital of Thailand, Chiang Mai is completely opposite to what first-timers to Thailand expect it to be.
+Formerly the seat of the Lanna Kingdom and regarded as the northern capital of Thailand, Chiang Mai is entirely opposite to what first-timers to Thailand expect it to be.
 Unlike its southern counterparts, Chiang Mai is known for its laid back vibes, numerous temples and monasteries, crowded local markets, natural and historical sites and countryside with lush greenery.
-Catering to a large number of expats, young contemporary travellers and families alike, Chiang Mai is a backpacking haven where activities like hiking, cycling, rafting and a plethora of outdoor activities take precedence over a supercharged nightlife of drinks and loud music.
+Catering to a large number of ex-pats, young contemporary travellers and families alike, Chiang Mai is a backpacking haven where activities like hiking, cycling, rafting and a plethora of outdoor activities take precedence over a supercharged nightlife of drinks and loud music.
 Serviced by Chiang Mai International Airport and lying just an overnight train journey away from Bangkok, this sleepy northern town sees a rising footfall of enthusiastic tourists with each passing year.
-But despite the increase in demand for modern-day tourism, Chiang Mai vehemently has been able to defend it's rustic and old world charm.

 Chiang Mai's historical centre is the walled city, with more than 30 temples from the ancient Lanna kingdom.
 Wat Phra Doi Suthep and Wat Phra Singh are some of the most visited Buddhist temples in this region, with the former being a landmark attraction housing the famous Emerald Buddha statue.
 Old world temples like Wat Chedi Luang and Wat Umong are also frequented by tourists.
 Visits to these temples involve hikes through scenic routes and sometimes tropical vegetation.